-- IoT analytics is not just Machine Learning but it also involves other tools, such as, forecasting and simulation techniques.
+- IoT analytics is not just machine learning but also involves other tools, such as forecasting and simulation techniques.

-- Many diagrams and examples are given throughout the book to better explain the material presented.
+- Many diagrams and examples are given throughout the book to fully explain the material presented.

-- The material is this book has been class tested over several semesters.
+- The material in this book has been class tested over several semesters.